tamimibrahim17/laravel-translation-manager-extended/readme.md

     - Optionally: Listen to missing translation with the custom Translator
     - Translate all keys through the webinterface
     - Export: Write all translations back to the translation files.
+    - Approval option added.
+    - Unapproved tab added.
+    - Pagination option added.
+    - Storing every file path where this key is used.
+    - Add Search functionility.
+    - Individual tab for each lang that only show the empty one.
+    - Store previous 5 logs.
+    - Store last update find key in session

 This way, translations can be saved in git history and no overhead is introduced in production.